-- The lyrics must not violate a Christian world view.
-The message should not promote, explicitly or implicitly, any philosophy or action that is anti-biblical. - The music must demonstrate respect, consideration, and deference toward others.
+- The message should not promote, explicitly or implicitly, any philosophy or action that is anti-biblical. - The music must demonstrate respect, consideration, and deference toward others.
 The personal conviction of an individual should not be forced on others. - The volume should not disturb others at any time.
 Your music should not be heard in other rooms or disturb a roommate.
 During quiet times particular sensitivity to others should be exercised by using headphones.